 On other pages you can read all about our treatment programme, our education and training, the houses, the environment here and the facts and figures about our service.
 On this page we want to give you the opportunity to read and hear the voices of our clients and ex-clients, particularly about how it feels to be here.

 We asked some former clients what they remembered about the experience of arriving here.

 Every new arrival is welcomed by the Admissions Team at Nelson House and there will be a brief pause for some paperwork.
-Then you will be shown around the house, where you will meet your housemates, your chosen Buddy (a peer who will support and show you around for the first few days), and your Recovery Worker who will work closely with you through your stay at Nelson House, helping you to get to grips with the programme and stay focused on your recovery.
+You will then be taken to your house and shown around.
+You will get an opportunity to meet your housemates and be introduced to your chosen Buddy (a peer who will support and show you around for the first few days), and your Recovery Worker who will work closely with you through your stay at The Nelson Trust, helping you to get to grips with the programme and stay focused on your recovery.

 Within your first couple of days the recovery team will help you to develop a timetable which will soon fill up your week with a wide range of structured activities.
-Nelson House is staffed 24 hours a day, so there is always somebody on hand every hour of the day or night in an emergency.
+All our houses are staffed 24 hours a day, so there is always somebody on hand every hour of the day or night in an emergency.

 A central part of the treatment experience is sharing a house with your peers.
 You will be eating three meals a day together, and sharing responsibility for shopping, cooking and keeping the house clean and tidy.

 There is a wealth of good support around you at all times, and above all you will find that your house, and the Nelson “community” which is scattered around the village, is a safe, warm and friendly place to be.